vegeta897/d-bot/README.md

 ##Config
 Rename `config_example.json` to `config.json`

-The config file is mostly optional things, but currently you need to keep empty properties in there or the bot may break.
+The config file is mostly optional things.
+You can remove any optional property you don't need.

 ###Required
 * `token` *string* - Your bot's token.
 A long string of letters and numbers.